How common is dental disease in cats?

-If you see that your cat has evidence of tartar accumulation, gingivitis or is exhibiting any signs of mouth pain or discomfort, you should take him to your veterinarian for an examination.
-You will be advised of the most appropriate course of treatment, which may involve having your cat's teeth examined, professionally cleaned, and x-rayed under general anaesthesia.
+If you see that your cat has evidence of tartar accumulation, gingivitis, or is exhibiting any signs of mouth pain or discomfort, you should take her to your family veterinarian for a detailed oral examination.
+You will be advised of the most appropriate course of treatment, which may involve having your cat's teeth examined, professionally cleaned, and radiographed under general anesthesia.

 "Do not try to remove tartar from the teeth yourself with any form of metallic instrument."

 The rate of tartar accumulation is highly variable between individual cats, and in some cases, this may require professional cleaning on a regular basis, every 6-12 months.
 Your veterinarian will help you assess what frequency is right for your cat.